Clients question Google's UK tax status: poll

 British Prime Minister David Cameron has said he is working to address the problem and plans to put it on the agenda for the G8 meeting of the world's largest economies to be held in Northern Ireland in June.

-"When asked what they considered they were doing when dealing with Google's London team, 76 per cent said they considered they were buying from them.
-17 per cent said they were receiving general advice in order to buy through Dublin," the Drum report added.
+"When asked what they considered they were doing when dealing with Google's London team, 76 percent said they considered they were buying from them.
+17 percent said they were receiving general advice in order to buy through Dublin," the Drum report added.

 When asked what they considered to be the primary role of Google's London advertising team, 80 percent said "sales", while 17 percent said "support", the report said.

-The profiles of around 150 London-based employees on the LinkedIn networking website said they were involved in formulating sales strategy, managing sales teams, closing deals or other sales work.
+Reuters also found that profiles of around 150 London-based employees on the LinkedIn networking website said they were involved in formulating sales strategy, managing sales teams, closing deals or other sales work.